 There is also the matter of choosing between a low-dropout (LDO) regulator and a standard linear regulator.
 All regulators have some “headroom” that defines the lowest input voltage that will produce the desired output voltage.
 If the input voltage drops below the headroom level, the output voltage will also start to drop.
 The headroom value will generally change with the load current.
 An LDO has a smaller headroom than a series or shunt regulator.
 Typical headroom values for an LDO are ~0.5 V, which makes these components much more efficient than series or shunt regulators.

 Find Your Linear Regulator with the Best Parts Search Engine

 There are tons of linear regulators on the market, and the top component distributors can offer a range of different options from various manufacturers.
 It is extremely time-consuming to search through all of these sources.
 A more efficient and effective alternative is to rely on a proven industry resource that aggregates component data, verifies the accuracy of schematic symbols, PCB footprints, and 3D models, and makes this information readily available in one online location.
 A linear regulator example is shown below.

 Schematic symbol, PCB footprint, and 3D model for the NCP7805TG linear regulator from ON Semiconductor.

-If you’re looking for CAD models for common components, Ultra Librarian helps by compiling all your sourcing and CAD information in one place.
-Working with Ultra Librarian sets up your team for success to ensure any design going through production and validation has accurate models and footprints to work from.
-Register today for free.
+If you’re looking for CAD models for common components or important design information on linear regulators, Ultra Librarian helps by compiling all your sourcing and CAD information in one place.